Frodnar/frodnar.github.io/content/posts/2023-09-30_building_llm_chatbot_neo4j/index.md

 ## Building the chatbot

 Now onto the real reason you're all here -- building the RAG app to chat with the database!
+I've committed the [`app.py` file](https://github.com/Frodnar/patents-rag/blob/main/app.py) to Github for reference.

 ### Developing the chain with LangChain